 VIII.
-The Nuclear Weapons Convention
+The Nuclear Weapons Convention and the Treaty on the Prohibition of Nuclear Weapons

 A first step for the nuclear-weapon states, in order to fulfil their international obligation to begin and conclude negotiations in good faith leading to complete nuclear disarmament under strict and effective international control, would be to declare a willingness to take official note of and begin a discussion of the draft Nuclear Weapons Convention which was drawn up by non-governmental organisations with the active participation of IALANA.
 The UN Secretary-General forwarded this draft of a binding treaty on the prohibition and elimination of all nuclear weapons to all UN member states in 2008, calling for them to assess it and begin corresponding negotiations.